-There are a lot of Jizo statues in Japan but not so many people pay attention to and wonder the reason why they are found on the street.
+Have you seen the cute looking Jizo statues before?
+There are a lot of Jizo statues in Japan but not many (foreign) people know what they are and wonder the reason why they are found on the street.
 They even appear in the Japanese films such as “Tonari no Totoro (My Neighbor Totoro)” from Studio Ghibli.
 In this article, we briefly introduce what Jizo statues are, and some famous temples where you can see unique Jizo statues in Japan.

 1. What are Jizo statues?

-Jizo, also called O-Jizo-san or O-Jizo-sama, is a guardian deity of children and travelers.
-Jizo can be found in many places, for example, in Buddhist temples, graveyards, and at the side of the road.
+The statues resemble Jizo, also called O-Jizo-san or O-Jizo-sama, the guardian deity of children and travelers.
+Jizo statues can be made of clay, bronze but are mostly carved out of stone.
+They can be found in many places, for example, at Buddhist temples, graveyards, and at the side of the road.

 Many Jizo statues wear red bibs and hoods.
-Since ancient times in Japan, red is believed to defend against evil.
+Since ancient times in Japan, red is believed to ward off evil.
 Thus, some people put red bibs and hoods on Jizo to protect this guardian deity, and others who have lost their baby pray that the spirits can go to heaven without suffering.

 The other role of Jizo is to protect travelers.
-This tradition is derived from the ancient belief of Dosojin, who is a deity to protect travelers and generally it is in the shape of a couple.
+This tradition is derived from the ancient belief of Dosojin, a deity that to protect travelers, and generally it is in the shape of a couple.
 The statues of Dosojin were placed on mountain pathways, crossroads, and at the borders of villages.